 Discipline means guidance and should not be punitive.
-Never punish a camper by denying him/her a favorite activity or snack.
-Discipline at camp means discussing concerns with the camper; teaching the camper to participate "The Right Way".
-Redirecting a camper is appropriate.
+Never punish a camper by denying them a favorite activity or snack.
+Discipline at camp means discussing concerns with the camper, teaching the camper to participate "The Right Way" and redirecting campers when appropriate.
 Anticipating discipline issues is a good teaching technique.
-Engaging campers in appropriate activities and participating at the camper's level will prevent many discipline problems.

-Yelling is not acceptable at Playland for discipline or group management.
+Engaging campers in appropriate activities and participating at the camper's level will prevent many disciplinary problems.
+Yelling is not acceptable at Camp Playland for discipline or group management.
 If necessary, the use of a stern voice, with appropriate facial expression, is much more effective and acceptable.

-Never let one camper destroy the good time of another camper or the entire group.
+Never allow one camper to negatively impact the good time of another camper or the entire group.
 Some campers require extra attention and nurturing.
-It is positive to concentrate more attention on that camper to enhance the overall success of the group.
+It is encouraged to concentrate more attention on that camper to enhance the overall success of the group.

-Above all, don't let a situation grow out of control.
-Long before the critical stage, enlist help from the director or a head counselor.
+Above all, don't allow a situation to grow out of control.
+Long before the critical stage, enlist help from the director or a Division Leader.

-All staff members should give verbal direction and correction as needed.
-All staff members should model proper participation and behavior.
+All staff members should give verbal direction, model proper participation and behavior and correct when necessary.
 Assistant staff members should never discipline a camper.
-If a child needs additional direction or correction assistant staff members should defer to the senior group counselor.
+If a child needs additional direction or correction assistant staff members should defer to the Senior Counselor.
 If a child is rude to a staff member - a simple statement from the counselor should be "I do not like that".
-Walk away from the camper and inform your senior counselor and/or your group's head counselor.
+Walk away from the camper and inform your Senior Counselor and/or your group's Division Leader.